MaterializeInc/materialize/doc/developer/platform/formalism.md

 remain unchanged.
 We write this `ptvc' = compact(ptvc, since')`:

 ```
+updates' = compact(updates, since')
 ptvc' = [updates', since', upper]
 ```

-One imagines that `updates'` would contain no updates with times prior to or concurrent with `since'`.
-It would presumably differ from `updates` only along the "boundary layer"--the earliest wavefront of times which delineate the leading edge of the set of times which are at or later than `since'`.
-Updates prior to or concurrent with `since'` would be merged forward into that boundary layer.
+Since `updates'` has been compacted to `since'`, it contains no updates with times prior to or concurrent with `since'`.
+Presumably, `updates'` differs from `updates` only along the "boundary layer"--the times along the leading edge of the set of times which are at or later than `since'`.
+Updates prior to or concurrent with `since'` have been merged forward into that boundary layer, preserving correctness.

 How exactly compaction works is described in [K-Pg: Shared State in Differential Dataflows](https://github.com/TimelyDataflow/differential-dataflow/blob/master/sigmod2019-submission.pdf)

-## Time evolution of pTVCs
+### Time evolution of pTVCs

-Materialize's goal is to keep track of a window of each TVC of interest over time.
-At any given moment, a TVC is represented by a single `ptvc = [updates, since, upper]` triple.
-Each TVC these begins as the empty `ptvc0`, which is a correct representation of TVC.
+Materialize's goal is to keep track of a window of each relevant TVC over time.
+At any given moment a TVC is represented by a single `ptvc = [updates, since, upper]` triple.
+Each TVC begins with the empty `ptvc0`, which is a correct representation of every TVC.
 As new information about the TVC becomes available, Materialize appends those updates using `append(ptvc, upper', new-updates)`.
 To reclaim storage space, Materialize compacts ptvcs using `compact(ptvc, since')`.
 Since both `append` and `compact` preserve pTVC